 If your denture is damaged or broken, do not use it and visit our dentist office for denture repair or a new denture.
 Damaged dentures can cause more harm to your mouth if worn incorrectly.
 They can cause lacerations, damage to your gums, and infections.
 They may also be extremely uncomfortable and break more if you continue to wear them.

 Schedule a Dental Exam Today

-If you are missing teeth and interested in getting dentures in Bel Air, MD and Fallston, MD, schedule an appointment with Dr. Comeau.
-She will discuss your cosmetic goals and budget concerns to determine which kind of dentures are right for you.
+If you are missing teeth and interested in getting dentures in Bel Air, MD, and Fallston, MD, schedule an appointment with us.
+We will discuss your cosmetic goals and budget concerns to determine which kind of dentures are right for you.